junkurihara/rpxy-docs/content.en/docs/guide/basics/_index.md

 {{< card link="3_routing" title="3.
 Routing" icon="globe" >}}
 {{< /cards >}}

-Wwe frequently add new options for `rpxy` configuration.
+We frequently add new options for `rpxy` configuration.
 Then, we first add new option entries in [Configuration Options](/docs/guide/configuration) section and the [`config-example.toml`](https://github.com/junkurihara/rust-rpxy/blob/develop/config-example.toml) file.
 So please refer to them for up-to-date options.